scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0007-myst-theme-integration.md

 Update path: `copier update` cannot run cleanly (it conflicts on the diverged scaffold files), so updates are done by re-rendering to a temp dir and diffing the vendored files by hand.
-Revisit Option 3 once upstream separates "theme core" from "site scaffold" and cuts tagged releases.
+Revisit the scheduled-action option once upstream separates "theme core" from "site scaffold" and cuts tagged releases.

 Known upstream gap: `config/scientific-python.yml` sets `primary_sidebar_footer: sidebar-footer.md`, which the template does not ship; the